reeshub/pc-sprint/README.md

 ![Old vs. New PC-SPRINT Turbo Switching Logic](PC-SPRINT%20v2/Images/pc-sprint-v2-new-dma-logic.jpg)

-Original circuit on the left, new design on the right.
+Original circuit on the left, new additions on the right.

 That said, I am very new to all this and open to suggestions.
 At the time of writing the prototype v2 boards haven't arrived so this is as yet untested.